 For Android, iOS: Access Chrome’s menu, go to “Settings,” and then find the “Privacy” tab under “Advanced” settings.
 From there, select “Clear Browsing Data” at the bottom, and check “Clear cookies and site data.”
 There are also options for clearing your naughty browser history and removing space-eating cached images and files.

-Mozilla’s Firefox browser came in second in our 2017 vote.
-The open-source browser actually offers more options than Chrome when it comes to customizing these settings — and that was before Quantum turned things on its head.
+Mozilla’s Firefox browser came in second in our 2018 vote.
+The open-source browser has tonnes of addons and actually offers more options than Chrome when it comes to customizing these settings — and that was before Quantum turned things on its head.

 Access custom settings: Click on the “Menu” three-lined icon in the top-right corner.
 In the drop-down menu, select “Options,” which will open a new “Preferences” tab.
 On this page, select “Privacy and security” listed on the menu to the left, and then head to the “History” section.
 Here you will need to choose “Use custom settings for history” in the drop-down menu located next to “Firefox will…”